psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 The MAYOR: If no charge is brought before the magistrates, they cannot proceed; but if any person will bring a charge he shall be listened to.

-The owner of part of the premises in Paradise-row, the locality complained of, being present, stated that directly on learning from the Inspector of Policee the immoral practices carried on there he had given the occupants immediate notice to quit.
+The owner of part of the premises in Paradise-row, the locality complained of, being present, stated that directly on learning from the Inspector of Police the immoral practices carried on there he had given the occupants immediate notice to quit.
 They, however, had declared that nothing of the kind was carried on within the premises, but that the girls met with every encouragement at the corner house (hear, hear).

-The TOWN CLERK read the law as at present enacted against disordelry houses, which could be only put down by an indictment at the Quarter Sessions, the expense of which must be defrayed by the parish of Newport.
+The TOWN CLERK read the law as at present enacted against disorderly houses, which could be only put down by an indictment at the Quarter Sessions, the expense of which must be defrayed by the parish of Newport.
 He had laid this bye-law to prevent these expensive proceedings before them, as their legal officer; besides, in taking these offences to Winchester, there was great difficulty in procuring the evidence of two of the inhabitants to substantiate the charge, many persons feeling a delicacy in coming forward against their neighbours.
 This objection would be obviated in the proposed bye-laws, which enabled the police to lay the complaint and bring it before the magistrates.

-Mr. JOHN COOKE thonght that if the subject had come before the Coucil by a petition or a complaint from the inhabitants, it would have been less objectionable than at present.
+Mr. JOHN COOKE thought that if the subject had come before the Council by a petition or a complaint from the inhabitants, it would have been less objectionable than at present.

 Mr. HEARN. said the Council had been a long time in framing their bye-laws, but when they had done so they were found to be so useful that they were copied and adopted by many other boroughs in the kingdom.
 They were now only making their own bye-laws more stringent than before, the general law being entirely disregarded, as very inconvenient to be carried out.

 Mr. PRING said if this was to be a model borough, they must not pass any law which went farther than the law of the land, and he thought it ought not to be permitted that the police alone should have the power to present a house of this description, and bring the matter before the magistrates, in order to eject an occupier or saddle him with a heavy penalty, without a complaint preferred by the inhabitants.

 Mr. ELDRIDGE said that when they felt a nuisance it was their duty to do all in their power to remedy it.
 In this case, many of the Borough Council had laboured to put it down; but they found their hands powerless, from the state of the law which applied to disorderly houses.
-The general law of the land now required them to proceed to the Quarter Sessions to prosecure an offender, at considerable labour, and at great expense to the Guardians of the Poor; the consequence of which was that the mischief was allowed to go on increasing from year to year, and nothing was done to stay the evil — good order was sacrificed, good morals injured or outraged, both in public and in private, nuisances and annoyances daily given and witnessed by the whole town, and as Christian people he thought they ought to do what they could to put a stop to it.
+The general law of the land now required them to proceed to the Quarter Sessions to prosecute an offender, at considerable labour, and at great expense to the Guardians of the Poor; the consequence of which was that the mischief was allowed to go on increasing from year to year, and nothing was done to stay the evil — good order was sacrificed, good morals injured or outraged, both in public and in private, nuisances and annoyances daily given and witnessed by the whole town, and as Christian people he thought they ought to do what they could to put a stop to it.
 The bye-law did not go beyond the present law, and they ought to do whatever in them lay to bring the criminal, as well as the civil, law to their own doors— offences of this kind could then be brought before their own magistrates; whereas now, they must be taken to Winchester.
 He should, therefore, support the adoption of the proposed bye-law.

 Mr. ABRAHAM CLARK said the only point about which he felt a difficulty, as a magistrate, was, that they must judge for themselves upon the nature and value of the evidence on which the prosecution must be conducted, the power of making the complaint being given to the police; it was placing a great power in the hands of the Magistrates.

-Mr. PRING said the Police woald shut their eyes against one house, and bring up another.
+Mr. PRING said the Police would shut their eyes against one house, and bring up another.
 It must all rest with their caprice if the matter was entirely trusted to them.

 Mr. JAMES ELDRIDGE: I cannot see how we can alter that.
 It is just the same with the public-houses now.

 Mr. HEARN: In nearly every ease which has been prosecuted, the main points of evidence have been supplied by the Police. and I am afraid you would not get evidence sufficient to convict without them, for the neighbours, in most of these cases, cannot be induced to come forward.
 You can require a notice to be given to these parties to discontinue these evils first, and if not discontinued you can then order the penalty to be enforced.

-Mr. ABRAHAM CLARKE: According to the present state of the law it eqires a complaint to be made by two of the inhabitants, and I confess that I think these parties most competent to judge of the inconvenience.
+Mr. ABRAHAM CLARKE: According to the present state of the law it requires a complaint to be made by two of the inhabitants, and I confess that I think these parties most competent to judge of the inconvenience.
 I am rather jealous of passing this power in the hands of the Police, who may not prove such very good judges of the fact.
 The Police may be partial in their practice, but the Magistrates must proceed upon the facts.

 The TOWN CLERK said the only instance of a case being brought forward by the inhabitants was that of a recent date at West Cowes. and the expense of carrying out those proceedings were enormous.

-THE MAYOR: Well, I think if the nusiance does not reach to such as extent as to induce two of the inhabitants to come forward and lay a complaint, it is not worth touching.
+THE MAYOR: Well, I think if the nuisance does not reach to such as extent as to induce two of the inhabitants to come forward and lay a complaint, it is not worth touching.

 Mr. ALFRED MEW considered that the same law must apply to other nuisances as to this.
 The Inspector must prove by evidence that such nuisances existed before he could proceed.